-The eastern yellow jacket is a ground nesting species found in most of the eastern states, including Pennsylvania.
 The yellow jacket, or vespula maculifrons, is widely feared, as it is known to aggressively defend its nest and will often inflict multiple stings on anyone who threatens it.
 At best, these stings are extremely painful.
 At worst, they can pose a serious health threat to those who are sensitive or allergic to yellow jacket venom.

 Here in Pennsylvania, you may see a yellow jacket nest as early as May or June, as this is when overwintering yellow jacket queens typically begin their nest development.
 These queens set out and select nest sites in forest floors, rock walls, lawns, creek banks, and sometimes within structures.
 Normally her first brood of workers will appear in the month of June.